Rohdes History, Family Crest & Coats of Arms

 Early History of the Rohdes family

-Another 234 words (17 lines of text) covering the years 1591 and 1674 are included under the topic Early Rohdes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rohdes research.
+Another 119 words (8 lines of text) covering the years 1591, 1550, 1674, 1668, 1663 and 1664 are included under the topic Early Rohdes History in all our PDF Extended History products and printed products wherever possible.

 Rohdes Spelling Variations